cc-hpc-itwm/tarantella/docs/source/quick_start.rst

 Tarantella does not support any other way to feed data to ``fit`` at the moment.
 In particular, Numpy arrays, TensorFlow tensors and generators are not supported.

+Tarantella's automatic data distribution can be switched off by passing ``tnt_distribute_dataset=False`` in ``tnt.Model.fit``.

+There are a few important points when using distributed datasets in Tarantella:

 .. note::

    Batch size must be a multiple of the number of devices used.